 Whether you’re planning to rent or buy an apartment or home, it’s important to find a dog-friendly neighborhood that suits your style.
 If you’re one of the more than 100 million Americans who live with a dog (or two, or three…), locating the right area can make house hunting a daunting task.
-Groomers, general practice veterinarians (as well as emergency clinics), and pet stores are essentials found in most communities.
-But, if you’re specifically looking for a neighborhood that easily accommodates your canine companion, here’s what you should keep an eye out for.

 Sidewalks

-While it’s easy to dismiss sidewalks as a “nice to have” feature, if you’re a dog owner, put this at the top of your must-have list.
+While it’s easy to dismiss sidewalks as a “nice-to-have” feature, if you’re a dog owner, put this at the top of your must-have list.
 Wide, well-paved, brightly lit sidewalks are essential for enjoyable walks around the neighborhood, especially in those predawn or late evening hours.

 Garbage Cans